Thulani Senior German Shepherd Rescue (TSGSR)

 … a legacy of helping the most vulnerable

-You can sign up to receive our monthly OutReach email that shows you all the current adoptable senior German Shepherds by clicking on Sign Me Up.
+Additionally, you can reach us by email at info@ThulaniSeniorGSR.org or by voicemail at 1-833-SENIOR9 ( 1-833-736-4679).
+You can also sign up to receive our monthly OutReach email that shows you all the current adoptable senior German Shepherds by clicking on Sign Me Up.

 |TSGSR Thulani Dogs … just the featured Four for the week.|

 |Click on the dog’s picture below to view more details and photos.
 To start the adoption process fill out the TSGSR Adoption Questionnaire.
 Similarly, you can apply to become a foster by filling out the TSGSR Foster Questionnaire.
 To contact us directly please send an email to info@ThulaniSeniorGSR.org.|

 |Mission Statement for Thulani Senior German Shepherd Rescue|

 The Thulani Senior German Shepherd Rescue mission is to rescue and save senior or terminally ill German Shepherd Dogs from life-threatening situations and to find homes in which they can live out their natural lives in love and comfort.
 A medical condition is not a deciding factor, only quality of life remaining.
 We commit to covering medical expenses for life, even after adopted.

 |If you wish to Adopt or Foster a Thulani Dog please send us an Adoption Application or Foster Application.
 To contact the TSGSR team you can send an email to INFO@ThulaniSeniorGSR.org.
 We can also be reached by sending us a voice message by phone by dialing 1-833-SENIOR9 ( 1-833-736-4679 ).
 Thank you for your interest in TSGSR!|